 |Return on assets TTM||1.35%|

 TTM: trailing 12 months

-There are currently 92,241 The First Bancorp shares held short by investors – that's known as The First Bancorp's "short interest".
-This figure is 19% down from 113,852 last month.
+There are currently 107,248 The First Bancorp shares held short by investors – that's known as The First Bancorp's "short interest".
+This figure is 9.7% up from 97,779 last month.

 There are a few different ways that this level of interest in shorting The First Bancorp shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against The First Bancorp.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against The First Bancorp.